b3n0y/ResolveDevDoc/docs/source/UI_elements_func.rst

 ..  topic:: Description

-	This function is
+	This function returns the UITreeItem child at specified index of the UITreeItem parent.

 **Type:** int=   return item

-..  note:: Not tested yet
+..  code-block:: python

-	win['mytreeitem'].Child(int)
+	print(parent.Child(0))  #the UITreeItem child at index 0

 TakeChild(int)